tarsil/saffier/docs/migrations/migrations.md

 {!> ../docs_src/migrations/accounts_models.py !}
 ```

-Now we want to tell the **Migrate** object to make sure it knows about this.
+Now we want to tell the compatibility `Migrate` wrapper to make sure it knows about this.

 ##### Via dictionary